-If public health conditions allow us to host learning sessions in-person then, yes.
 Your in-person participation benefits not only the team you’re assigned to, but the cohort as a whole.
 If you’re located further away, we welcome your participation virtually.

 We make introductions for the sole purpose of mentorship and aim to work only with mentors who are in it because they love to work with entrepreneurs and give back.
 Therefore, during the period that your mentee is an active participant in our accelerator cohort, any fee-for-service or investment in their company or any participating companies, would be a violation of our ethical guidelines and not allowed.
 Once the entrepreneur leaves the accelerator, mentors are free to discuss additional opportunities to support the startup with the founders as they see fit.

 Involvement in our mentor network is a volunteer activity (for which we are so grateful!), so we do not provide financial compensation to mentors.
 One of the goals of this network is to foster mutually beneficial and valuable relationships and connections, and we hope that mentors see the value in giving back and getting to know and support the next generation of tech entrepreneurs in central Maine.

 We believe there is no single definition or profile of a great mentor, and we select mentors from a vast range of professional and industry expertise.
 Current mentors in our network have experience across industries and verticals including software, manufacturing, biotech, artificial intelligence, digital media, investment, sales, and more.